RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_tags.md

     return textContent;
 }
 ```
-***

-Add the Helper Function for Generating Tag Pairs
+## Add the Helper Function for Generating Tag Pairs
---

-Now add the function for generating tag pairs.
-This function works as follows: The properties factory is leveraged to create the start and the end tag properties.
-The display text of the tags is the tag text that users see when the (default) partial tag text mode of Var:ProductName is activated.
-Then we use the item factory to generate the actual tag pair object based on the start and end tag properties.
-Note that each opening tag requires a closing tag, i.e. the bilingual document needs to be well-formed in an XML sense.
-If that is not the case, the framework will raise a critical error.
+Add the function for generating tag pairs.
+This function works as follows:

+The properties factory creates the start and end tag properties.
+The display text of the tags is what users see when they activate the (default) partial tag text mode of Var:ProductName.
+Then the item factory generates the actual tag pair object based on the start and end tag properties.
+Each opening tag requires a closing tag, so the bilingual document must be well-formed in an XML sense.
+If not, the framework raises a critical error.

-Do not forget to extract also the text that is enclosed in the tag pair.
-To this end we call the ```CreateText()``` helper function, which generates the text between the opening and the closing tag, which is then appended to the tag pair.
+Extract the text enclosed in the tag pair by calling the `CreateText()` helper function.
+This generates the text between the opening and closing tag, which you then append to the tag pair.

 # [C#](#tab/tabid-4)
 ```cs